Consensys/quorum/docs/PluggableArchitecture/Internals.md

 We use HashiCorp's [`go-plugin`](https://github.com/hashicorp/go-plugin) library as it fits our asks and it has been proven in many plugin-based production systems.

-### Why not combined?
+### Why we decided to use plugins

 There are number of benefits:

-- Statically compiled binaries are much larger then dynamically-linked binaries.
+- Dynamically-linked binaries (which you get when using plugins) are much smaller than statically compiled binaries.
 - We value the ability to isolate failures.
 E.g.: Quorum client would continue mining/validating even if security plugin has crashed.
 - Easily enables support for open source plugins written in languages other than Go.